 Figure 4: Comparison of mean contacts from the autumn half term to previous school term and holidays periods by age for children.
-Current period highlighted in red with dashed line for easier comparison to previous periods.
-Autumn term 1 2021 - 1st half Includes data from 1st September to 28th September 2021 inclusive.
-Autumn term 1 2021 - 2nd half includes data from 3 November to 21 December 2021 inclusive.
+Current period highlighted in red with dashed line for easier comparison to previous periods. \ Autumn term 1 2021 - 1st half Includes data from 1st September to 28th September 2021 inclusive. \\ Autumn term 1 2021 - 2nd half includes data from 3 November to 21 December 2021 inclusive.
+Spring term includes data from 6th January 2022 to 16th of February 2022 inclusive.

-Figure 5: Proportion of adults or children in isolation or quarantine.
+Figure 5: Proportion of adults or children in isolation or quarantine by age-group.
 Observations are smoothed over two weeks to account for panel effects apart from the most recent week of data.
-Date on x axis refers to the midpoint of the survey period.
+Date on x axis refers to the midpoint of the survey period and may be affected by panel effects.